OSInside/cloud-builder/doc/source/index.rst

 Amazon MSK:
   {CB} services uses the Apacke Kafka message broker to communicate for request and response information.
-From a {CB} implementation perspective other brokers like RabbitMQ could be easily added via a new interface class.
+From a {CB} implementation perspective other brokers could be easily added via a new interface class.
 However, it depends on the broker features if it makes sense to use this message broker together with {CB}.
   Apacke Kafka was choosen because it allows for the *Publish/Subscribe* mode and for the *Shared Queue* mode in a